asylve/Craiglist-Cars-Study/README.md

 ![deprecition_by_manufacturer](/images/deprecition_by_manufacturer.png)

-# 3.5 Geographic Distribution of Vehicles
+## 3.5 Geographic Distribution of Vehicles

 The plot below shows the distribution of sedan, suv, and truck sales by owner in lower mainland BC (where the heighest concentration of data is located).
 The top probability density curves show the normalized distribution of each vehicle type over longitude.
 As expected, distinct peaks in both curves occur around Vancouver/Richmond and Surrey where many sales are located.

 Note that sedan and SUVs sales are more highly concentrated in the urban centres and truck sales are more evenly distribued.
 While it might be intuitive that trucks are more likely to be found in the suburbs, it is intersting to note that SUVs are found in high proportion in the city centres alongside sedans.

 ![geography_by_type](/images/geography_by_type.png)

+# 4 Model Building

+## 4.1 Lasso with Coefficient Interpretation

+This is a linear model that imposes a penalty on the size of the linear coefficients